 Classification for compulsory insurance is often difficult

 It is often not easy to classify a person as an employee or a self-employed person.
 But this distinction is important because it determines whether the person must have insurance coverage as an employee or is free to take out private health insurance.
 The distinction is particularly difficult because social insurance law doesn’t provide a legal definition for full-time self-employment.
-This decision is, therefore, left to the Krankenkassen, each of which has its own criteria for assessing whether insurance is compulsory.
+This decision is, therefore, left to the health insurance funds 💬Krankenkassen, each of which has its own criteria for assessing whether insurance is compulsory.

 What points to full-time self-employment?

-It is often difficult for insurance companies to determine exactly if a self-employed person is full-time self-employed and is therefore obliged to be insured.
-The main things the Krankenkasse look at are “time spent” and “proportion of income from employment”.
+It is often difficult for health insurance funds to determine exactly if a self-employed person is full-time self-employed and is therefore obliged to be insured.
+The main things they look at are “time spent” and “proportion of income from employment“.
 In other words, full-time self-employed persons are those whose self-employed activity is the centre of their working life, i.e. the income and effort from the self-employed activity outweigh those from dependent employment.
 Part-time employment is therefore not as economically relevant to the person as self-employment.

-According to the AOK, if the self-employed activity exceeds the employed activity by at least 20% per criterion, it can generally be assumed that the person is self-employed on a full-time basis.
+According to the health insurance fund AOK, if the self-employed activity exceeds the employed activity by at least 20% per criterion, it can generally be assumed that the person is self-employed on a full-time basis.
 However, this 20% is not a fixed value but only a guideline.

 Self-employed with employees

-If even one person is employed in any capacity, this should not lead to a blanket assumption of full-time self-employment, regardless of the amount of personal work involved.
+If one or more persons are employed in any capacity, this should not lead to a blanket assumption of full-time self-employment, regardless of the amount of personal work involved.
 Nevertheless, hiring employees is an indicator of full-time self-employment.
 In the case of several employees, earnings are added together as a factor for the extent of self-employment.

 In the case of self-employed without employees, it is mainly the extent and the income that is used to assess more precisely whether a person is full-time self-employed.